nshawn4675/nshawn4675.github.io/_posts/2020-08-09-Rotting-Oranges.md

 layout: post
 title:  "[LeetCode August Challange]Day9-Rotting Oranges"
 date:   2020-08-09 00:00:00 +0800
-categories: jekyll update
+categories: LeetCode
-tags: LeetCode
+tags: [Array, Breadth-First-Search, Matrix, C++]
 ---
 In a given grid, each cell can have one of three values: